aniyy117/next-amazon-scraper/my.md

 ### Cheerio

-Cheerio is a fast, flexible, and lean implementation of jQuery designed for server-side HTML manipulation.
+**Cheerio** is a fast, flexible, and lean implementation of **jQuery** designed for server-side HTML manipulation.
+It’s fantastic for parsing and extracting data from HTML.

+Install Cheerio with:

 ```bash
 npm install cheerio